Best Ultralight Fanny Packs For Hiking & Backpacking 2026

 - Fabric: Dyneema

-Choose the Hyperlite Mountain Gear Versa (shop now) for a full size, 2.5L, Dyneema hiking fanny pack, which sits at the large end of the volume sweet spot range.
+Choose the Hyperlite Mountain Gear Versa for a full size, 2.5L, Dyneema hiking fanny pack, which sits at the large end of the volume sweet spot range.
 This model fits all your essentials and then some, and keeps them dry and protected in a vessel of waterproof, stronger-than-steel wunder fabric.
 Inside the Versa’s main compartment is a mesh storage security pocket.
 A front external pocket holds extras like lip balm, and a bonus drop-in pocket sits on the backside for frequently accessed items.
 What’s more, you can remove the nylon webbing waist belt and attach the Versa to your backpack shoulder straps for on-chest convenience.
 Read more in our full-length Hyperlite Mountain Gear Versa Review.

 Hyperlite Mountain Gear Vice Versa